divadsn/blog/_posts/2017-10-25-my-story-about-lawnchair-launcher.md

   You have to try it, you will surely like it! :wink:
 </blockquote>

 And yes, indeed, I've begun to love it.
 For me the switch wasn't a huge deal tho, as I've already used the [Pixel Launcher](https://play.google.com/store/apps/details?id=com.google.android.apps.nexuslauncher) from Google before.
-But despite all of this, I started to love the launcher, especially for addtional features like the support of icon packs or blur for example.
+But despite all of this, I started to love the launcher, especially for additional features like the support of icon packs or blur for example.

 Then after using it for a while I noticed some issues and missing features (like the weather in the Google pill), so I've submitted them as a request to [Till Kottmann](https://deletescape.ch), the main developer of Lawnchair.
 He immediately replied to my request and promised me to add them as soon as possible.
 Two weeks later, he released [build v1.0.1063](https://github.com/Deletescape-Media/Lawnchair/releases/tag/1.0.1063) with a ton of new features, including the aforementioned Google pill weather widget.